bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

     flag = Bool(default=True)

-And this on the BokehJS side:
+And it should look like this on the Bokeh side:

 .. code-block:: typescript